DeepWaterIMR/ggFishPlots/README.md

 ## Usage

-At the time of writing, the package produces three kinds of plots: growth curves, maturity plots, and length-weight relationships.
+At the time of writing, the package produces four kinds of plots: growth curves, maturity plots, length-weight relationships, and catch curves.
 Each function returns a ggplot2 plot and the estimated parameters as a text string that can be used in Rmarkdown and Shiny applications as well as a data frame for further use of the parameters.
 The elements are returned as a list.
 The package contains example data to illustrate the functionality.

 ### Growth curves

-Simple plot.
 Note how the `text` and `params` are returned as a list together with `plot`.

 ``` r
 library(ggFishPlots)